The Fire Sacrifices and Offerings of Israel – The Burnt Offering

 The Lord’s messenger said to Manoah, “If I stay, I will not eat your food.
 But if you want to make a burnt sacrifice to the Lord, you should offer it.”
 (He said this because Manoah did not know that he was the Lord’s messenger.)
 Manoah said to the Lord’s messenger, “Tell us your name, so we can honor you when your announcement comes true.”The Lord’s messenger said to him, “You should not ask me my name, because you cannot comprehend it.”Manoah took a young goat and a grain offering and offered them on a rock to the Lord.
 The Lord’s messenger did an amazing thing as Manoah and his wife watched.
 As the flame went up from the altar toward the sky, the Lord’s messenger went up in it while Manoah and his wife watched.
 They fell facedown to the ground.
 The Lord’s messenger did not appear again to Manoah and his wife.
 After all this happened Manoah realized that the visitor had been the Lord’s messenger.
 (Judges 13:16–21 NET)

-Recall the selection of the animal was based upon the social-economic status of the individual Jewish member of the commonwealth.
+Recall the animal’s selection was based upon the social-economic status of the individual Jewish member of the commonwealth.
 Typologically these various animals represent the stages of a believer’s spiritual maturity, including their understanding of Jesus’ sacrifice as they seek the Lord.
 Note that in Leviticus, the sacrificial animals are listed from the perspective of God looking from the Mercy Seat outward from the Holy of Holies to the approaching believer entering the Outer Courts of the Tabernacle of Moses.
-However, I listed them from the perspective of the believer entering the Outer Court of the Tabernacle of Moses growing in spiritual maturity as they approach God, our Father, at the Mercy Seat in the Holy of Holies.
+However, I listed them from the believer’s perspective entering the Outer Court of the Tabernacle of Moses growing in spiritual maturity as they approach God, our Father, at the Mercy Seat in the Holy of Holies.

 The Five Phases of our Spiritual Growth (1) characterized by the Burnt Sacrifices from spiritual newborn to mature Christian (Philippians 3:10–11 NET):

 - Pigeon (1) (Isaiah 38:14) – My aim is to know him,